Ju1iana/netcracker.homework/HW4_Collections/src/u/pankratova/analysis/README.md

 <hr>

-*Some calculations were performed using nanoTime() for a more accurate calculation*
+*Some calculations were performed using nanoTime() for a more accurate calculation.*